-GENC9001 From Paper to the Web: Finding and Keeping Information
+From Paper to the Web: Finding and Keeping Information

-Staff Contact: Helen Jarvis CP7.5 X1 or X2 HPW2 Kensington
+Staff Contact: Helen Jarvis CP7.5 X1 or X2 (4 days full-time) Kensington

-As resources move into ever increasing forms, studies and research face an increasing challenge.
+As information resources appear in increasingly diverse forms, researchers face increasing challenges.
 Students will be assisted to become critically aware of a wide range of resources both within the walls of the University Library - books and journals as well as electronic and multimedia materials - and out in the Internet through the World Wide Web.
 How to manage the citations once the relevant sources have been identified will also be addressed, (including issues of subject analysis and control).
 Students will be guided to set up their own databases using Papyrus software available through the DIS-Connect service.